moshehoff/FamilyHistory/bios/I10/03-trans_siberian.md

-## The Trans-Siberian Railroad & LAKE BAIKAL
+## The Trans-Siberian Railroad & Lake Baikal

 The Trans-Siberian Railroad, from Saint Petersburg to Vladivostok was a project of Tsar Alexander III.
 Work was commenced in 1895, and except for two sections the line was completed by 1900, and regular train services commenced.